Postdoctoral Research Associate in Values and Public Policy

 The University Center for Human Values and the Woodrow Wilson School of Public and International Affairs invite applications for postdoctoral positions in Values and Public Policy.
 We aim to support highly promising scholars trained in moral and political philosophy, political theory, normative economics and related areas to develop a research agenda in the ethical dimensions of public policy.

-Candidates selected will undertake a research project exploring a normative problem arising in an area of public policy in which the Woodrow Wilson School sponsors research.
+Candidates selected will undertake a research project exploring a normative problem arising in an area of public policy in which the Woodrow Wilson School conducts research.
 They will be affiliated with a unit of the School that can inform and support their work.
 They will also be invited to participate in programs of the University Center for Human Values.
-Candidates will be expected to contribute one course each year to the School’s undergraduate program on a topic related to ethical issues in public policy, subject to sufficient enrollment and approval by the Dean of the Faculty.
+Candidates will be expected to contribute one course each year to the School’s undergraduate or graduate program on a topic related to ethical issues in public policy, subject to sufficient enrollment and approval by the Dean of the Faculty.

 Term of Appointment

-The term of appointment is one year, normally beginning September 1, 2014, with the expectation of renewal for one further year assuming good performance.
+The term of appointment is one year, normally beginning September 1, 2016, with the expectation of renewal for one further year assuming good performance.
 Applicants are expected to be in residence for the duration of the appointment.
 Princeton offers competitive salary and employee benefits.

 Candidates should submit an online application at http://jobs.princeton.edu.
 Search for requisition number #1500459.
 The online system includes instructions on how to apply.